seanzshow1/Papers/README.md

 # Papers – Sean Carroll

-Research papers by Sean Carroll exploring AI, archives and early computer art.
+Research papers by Sean Carroll as part of my doctoral reserach 2021-2025 exploring AI, archives and early computer art.
 These works focus on how large language models, retrieval systems and computational methods can support archival interpretation, preservation and curatorial practice.

 Author: Sean Carroll
 Writer, producer and curator based in Leicester, UK